 This formula analyzes your family's financial circumstances and compares it with other families' financial circumstances.
 The formulas use your income, assets and family size to calculate your family’s EFC, and expect that your family can meet the EFC through a combination of savings, current income and borrowing.

-Three Forms of Financial Aid (to students who qualify)
+Three Forms of Financial Aid (for those who qualify)

 Grants and scholarships, which are also called "gift aid," don't have to be repaid.
 Grant aid comes from federal and state governments.